Warvito/generative_monai/README.md

-# Official implementation for Generative AI for Medical Imaging: extending the MONAI Framework
+# Generative AI for Medical Imaging: extending the MONAI Framework

 List of projects used for the "Generative AI for Medical Imaging: extending the MONAI Framework" paper.